County of Santa Barbara

 a) Approve and authorize the Chair to execute an Agreement for Services of Independent

-an annual software as a service subscription of Integrated Risk Management, a cyber risk
+provision of an annual software as a service subscription of Integrated Risk Management, a

-management system, for a total maximum contract amount not to exceed $294,996.00, inclusive of
+cyber risk management system, for a total maximum contract amount not to exceed

-Section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the actions are governmental funding

 BOARD OF SUPERVISORS